 Survey customers and industry specialists

-You always have to ask whether the company will be able to keep its market share or increase it, because, if not, it will fall into decline.
+You always have to ask whether the company will be able to keep or increase its market share because, if it can’t, it will fall into decline.

 A matter of survival

 Identifying a company's competitive advantages is therefore a crucial step in the development of a strategic plan.
 That's what will make it possible to define what you can rely on fairly easily, what you need to improve and what you need to put in place to achieve your goals.